-As of the end of fiscal 2014, there remained 54,521 shares available for issuance as restricted shares under the 2005 Long-Term Incentive Plan and 1,492,000 shares available for issuance as restricted shares under the 2013 Long-Term Incentive Plan.
+As of the end of fiscal 2016, there remained 86,660 shares available for issuance as restricted stock under the 2005 Long-Term Incentive Plan and 420,475 shares available for issuance as restricted stock under the 2013 Long-Term Incentive Plan.
+Actual EBITDA during the year was 105.2% of plan.
+Based on these performance results, the following awards were approved by the Compensation Committee in fiscal 2016: